-What Is a Butler's Pantry?
-Here's What You Need to Know
+What Is A Butler's Pantry?
+Here's What You Need To Know

 The time has finally come for you to get the kitchen of your dreams.
 You have plenty of space to incorporate almost everything on your wish list, including lots of storage, shelving, cabinetry, and plenty of counter space for food prep and staging.
 But what's missing?
 What is the one thing that would not only increase the functionality of your cook space, but also help keep clutter at bay — especially when entertaining guests?
 You guessed it: a butler's pantry.